 - Windrower pick-up capability

 - Type and yield of crop

-- · Weather conditions
+- Weather conditions (rain, humidity, wind, etc.)

 - Available drying time

 Refer to 3.10 Windrow Types, page 80 for the pros and cons of various windrow configurations with respect to these factors, and also refer to 3.9 Double Windrowing, page 79.